 The proposal designer

-The proposal designer is where you build out each section of your proposal.
-Think of it like assembling a mini website for your client — you choose what to show, write your message, upload photos, and arrange everything so it looks just right.Hero / Introduction
+The proposal designer is where you build out each section of your proposal — a hero introduction, venue details, a moodboard of inspiration, the itemised arrangements with pricing, and your terms and conditions.
+Think of it like assembling a mini website for your client: pick what to show, drop in your message and photos, and arrange the sections in the order you want.Customising sections

 You have full control over what appears in your proposal and how it’s arranged:- Reorder sections by dragging them into the order you want.